AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/get-started-with-wf-administration.md

 product-area: system-administration
 navigation-topic: set-up-workfront
 title: Get started with Adobe Workfront administration
-description: You can configure the Workfront system defaults, timesheets and schedules, organizational setup, system-tracked update information, and testing environments for your organizationl
+description: You can configure the Workfront system defaults, timesheets and schedules, organizational setup, system-tracked update information, and testing environments for your organization
 author: Caroline
 feature: System Setup and Administration
 role: Admin